drowqueen/blue-green-deployment/Readme.md

   - List Helm releases: `helm list -n production`.
   - Check Ingress: `kubectl get ingress game-server-ingress -n production`.
 - **Scale**: Edit `k6/k6-testrun.yaml` (e.g., `parallelism: 400`) for 1M–5M users.

-## Requirements
-- **Secrets**: `SONAR_TOKEN`, `REGISTRY_USERNAME`, `REGISTRY_PASSWORD`, `KUBE_CONFIG`, `SLACK_BOT_TOKEN` in GitHub Secrets.
-- **Cluster**: `eks-game-demo` with K6 Operator, NGINX Ingress Controller, Prometheus, Grafana.
-- **Files**: Ensure `coverlet.runsettings` is in `GameServer.Tests/` for SonarQube coverage.

-## Assumptions
-- SonarQube is running in the EKS cluster, accessible at http://sonarqube.production.svc.cluster.local:9000 and the SonarQube instance is configured with a project named mock-game-app
--  A SonarQube token is stored in GitHub Secrets as SONAR_TOKEN, which is safe for authentication purposes.
-- The GameServer.Tests project is configured to generate code coverage reports in OpenCover format (e.g., using coverlet).

 See the Readme files under GameServer/ and k6/ for further information.